daniellembecker/DanielleBecker_Lab_Notebook/_posts/2022-08-23-Gametogenesis-January 2022-DNA-RNA-Extractions.md

 3. Add 15 µl Proteinase K to each sample tube (1:2 ratio of Proteinase K:PK Digestion Buffer).
 4. Vortex for 5-10 seconds and spin down.
 5. Set timer for 15 minutes and let samples sit.
 Start labeling other tubes and organizing on tube racks.
-6. After 15 minutes, proceed to extraction steps.
+6. After 15 minutes, spin the samples down for 3 minutes at 16k rcf.
+7. After samples are spun down, remove the liquid into new 1.5 mL tubes, be careful not to disturb the pellet.
+8. Proceed to extraction steps.

 ## DNA Extraction
 1. Set up yellow DNA spin columns and collection tubes, label appropriately
 2. Warm elution liquids to 70 degrees &deg;C (10mM Tris HCl pH.
 8.0 and RNase free water)
-3. Add equal volume (345 µl) DNA/RNA lysis buffer to each sample tube
+3. Add equal volume 1:1 (345 µl) DNA/RNA lysis buffer to each sample tube
-4. Finger flick to mix tubes
+4. Spin samples down for 1 minute at 16k rcf.
 5. Add 700 µl (total volume) of sample gently to the yellow DNA spin column
 6. Centrifuge at 16,000 rcf (g) for 3 minutes
 7. **Important** Save the flow through from this step: transfer to a new 1.5mL tube labeled for RNA